Cray-HPE/docs-csm/operations/power_management/Power_On_Compute_and_IO_Cabinets.md

 8. Make sure all system management network switches and Slingshot network switches are powered on in each rack and there are no error LEDS or hardware failures.

+9. Bring up the Slingshot Fabric
+    To bring up the Slingshot fabric, see:
+    -  The *Slingshot Administration Guide* for Cray EX systems PDF.
+    -  The *Slingshot Troubleshooting Guide* PDF.